doyoueven-click/puppet/README.md

 tl;dr: `just ship HOSTNAME`

 You can "ship" your local workspace to a host and have it try to apply it.
-Note that the host must have already been bootstrapped, and that you have to restore it to the production code afterwards.
+Note that the host must have already been bootstrapped.

+To restore a host to production state. use `just unship HOSTNAME`.

 ### Adopting a Box